gershomlapaix/DSA/readme.md

 - Misc operators(sizeof, condition ?
 X:Y)

 ## Pointers

 Dynamic memory allocation: allows to set array size dynamically during run time rather that at compile time.

 ## Functions

 1.  `Inline function`: if a function is inline, the compiler places it's copy of the code at each point where that function is called at compile time.

 No control transfer is made when the function is inline.

+2.  `Default parameters` : default argument is a value provided in function declaration that automatically assigned by the compiler if caller of the function doesn't provide a value for the argument with defualt value.

+3.  `Pass by value` : the call/pass by value method of passing arguments to a function copies the actual value of an argument into the formal paramter of the function.

+In this case ,the changes made to then parameter inside the function have no effects on the argument.
+C++ is pass by value by default.

+4. `Pass by reference`: call by reference method of passing arguments to a function copies the referene of an argument into the formal parameter.

+Inside the function, the reference is used to access the actual arguments used in the call.
+This means that the changes made to the parameter affect the passed argument.

 ## Queue